RobertK66/obc_1769_core/doc/m90_apendix_a.md

 - complexity added for development and debugging ( another hurdle for students new to embedded software dev)

 Reconsider if
-- own solution gets to comlex and/or also introduces comparable overhead.
+- own solution gets to complex and/or also introduces comparable overhead.
+- reuse of available other solutions (based on RTOS).